-(This post has been updated for winter of 2020/2021- the course is still available!
+(This post has been updated for 2021- the course is still available!
 All details below are current.)

-I’m currently making my PCT 101 course available for the very special Covid sliding scale price of ZERO to 300 dollars!
+I’m currently making my PCT 101 course available for the very special 2021 sliding scale price of ZERO to 300 dollars!

 This 101 course on PCT thru-hiking includes a customizable gear list, a 12 week training plan, and hours of video on such thrilling topics as: getting a PCT permit, bears, injury, pacing and itinerary, gear, how to pack your pack, sobo vs. nobo, shelters, what to eat and how to resupply, budget, navigation, shitting in the woods, footwear and caring for your feet, creating content while on trail and so much more!